-Invariably the question will arise about the difference between sealed and expunged criminal records.
+Invariably the question will arise about the differences between sealed and expunged criminal records.
 This is a legitimate question in Florida.
-Most people are confused about the differences (and similarities) and many cannot take the time to try and read legislation often devoid of grammatical rules.
-Below is a brief explanation.
+Most people are confused about the differences (and similarities) and many do not have the time to try and read legislation often devoid of grammatical rules.

 Let’s Start By Looking At What Brought You Here

 The best starting point to explain the difference between a sealing of a criminal record and expunging one is to look at your criminal arrest outcome.
 Since you are here you are probably looking to do this for yourself or someone close to you.
 This means you have the following characteristics:

 - You have been arrested at least once(this includes receiving a Notice to Appear).